 Other penal colonies, in other regions followed and explorers like Burkes and Wills began to explore Australia's inner realms.
 There was voluntary settlement running alongside this, much expanded during the gold rushes in the 1850s and beyond.
 An additional five self-governing crown colonies were established.
 On 1 January 1901, all six colonies federated, forming the Commonwealth of Australia.
 (Australia's official title).

 Abel Tasman named the region New Holland, but the British changed this to Terra Australis, which means 'Southern Land' and the formal Latin was adapted by explorer Matthew Flinders.
-Australia is, of course also known widely as "Oz" or "Down Under, but its also been called, "the Great Southern Land", "the Lucky Country", "the Sunburnt Country", and "the Wide Brown Land".
+It was he, and his contemporaneous explorers, who coined the term 'Down Under', in reference to Australia and New Zealand..
+Australia is, of course also known widely as "Oz", but its also been called, "the Great Southern Land", "the Lucky Country", "the Sunburnt Country", and "the Wide Brown Land".

 I'm not sure where to start.
 Australia is such a great country to visit.
 The people are friendly and every time I have visited I have made good friends.
 The scenery is stunning.
 Australia is justly world famous for its natural wonders and wide open spaces, its beaches, deserts, "the bush", and "the Outback".
 The beaches are amongst the best in the world, as is the snorkelling.